 But it is advisable to fill your wall with the best decorated acoustic foams that will not only absorb the soundwaves but also divert them into different directions to minimize the amplification of the noise.

-While making a selection of the acoustic foam make sure it has high NRC and in this list, my recommendations would be to try Pyramid Sound Absorption acoustic foam by Fomily.
+While making a selection of the acoustic foam make sure it has high NRC and in this list, my recommendations would be to try No products found. by Fomily.

 #4: Cover the door, walls, or windows with a soundproof blanket